-Students in this exciting new education program will take core and in-depth CPS courses focused on a deep understanding of the interfaces between the cyber and physical worlds - driving discovery, innovation and education forward in the areas of smart health, smart cities and autonomous systems.
+The National Science Foundation awarded UVA a five-year National Research Traineeship (NRT) grant to create a Cyber-Physical Systems (CPS) education program.
+Through the CPS NRT Program, PhD and ME students will receive a degree in their respective degree program with a focus in CPS.
+Students in this exciting new education program will take core and in-depth CPS courses focused on a deep understanding of the interfaces between the cyber and physical worlds - driving discovery, innovation and education forward in the areas of Smart Health, Smart Cities, Robotics and Autonomous Systems and Hardware for IoT.
 The curriculum is based on integrated and testbed-driven CPS education as well as CPS research activities and professional development.

 The CPS NRT Program utilizes an Industry Advisory Board to help identify skills and knowledge needed in industry, provide feedback on curriculum, offer ideas, support and resources for testbeds, and identify possible internships or full time post-graduation employment for students.
-The CPS NRT Advisory Board includes: Northrop Grumman, IBM, Leidos, National Instruments, EY, Perrone Robotics, and Azbil.
+The CPS NRT Advisory Board includes: Northrop Grumman, IBM, Leidos, EY, National Instruments, Perrone Robotics, and Azbil.